enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/local_envs.md

 A locally scoped ENV that is defined in a terminal cannot be accessed by any program or process running in the terminal.
-It can only be accessed by the terminal( in which it was defined) itself.
+It can only be accessed by the terminal (in which it was defined) itself.

-To set a global ENV you can use
+To set a local ENV you can use:

 NAME=Value

+To print a local ENV you can use:

+echo $NAME

 ##### Exercise
 ________

-Set a global ENV called SHAPE equal to "square" and print it
+1. Set a local ENV called SHAPE equal to "square"

-### How to access ENVs?

-SYNTAX:

-$NAME

-##### Exercise
-________

-List all the files into /root folder replacing "/root" with a local ENV called myPATH

-### Some commonly used ENVs in Linux

-$USER: Gives current user's name.

-$PATH: Gives search path for commands.

-$PWD: Gives the path of present working directory.

-$HOME: Gives path of home directory.

-$HOSTNAME: Gives name of the host.

-$LANG: Gives the default system language.

-$UID: Gives user ID of current user.

-$SHELL: Gives location of current user's shell program.

-##### Exercise
-________

-List all the files into HOME directory
+2. Print SHAPE
+3. Switch to user U2
+4. Print SHAPE
+5. Refresh page and print SHAPE

 ### How to unset enviornment variables?